The information detailed below pertains only to Union Fellows Nomination.

-Please contact the Honors Program Manager.
+Please contact the Fellows Program Manager.

 I have a unique question that is not answered here.
 Whom should I contact?

-Please contact the Honors Program Manager.
+Please contact the Fellows Program Manager.

 What information should the nomination letter contain, and what is the page limit?

 Nomination letters should be concise, clear, and no more than two pages in length, preferably on letterhead.
-The nomination should include a brief history of the candidate’s work and the publications that have resulted, and should also indicate which section/focus group Fellows committee should review the package.
+The nomination should include a brief history of the candidate’s work and the publications that have resulted, and should also indicate which section Fellows committee should review the package.
 It must include a short citation as the final sentence, which encapsulates the essence of the individual’s contributions.